swiftlang/swift-evolution/proposals/NNNN-support-incremental-migration-to-concurrency-checking.md

 ### `@preconcurrency` attribute on `import` declarations

-The `@preconcurrency` attribute can be applied to an `import` statement to indicate that the compiler should reduce the strength of some concurrency-checking violations caused by types imported from that module.
+The `@preconcurrency` attribute can be applied to an `import` declaration to indicate that the compiler should reduce the strength of some concurrency-checking violations caused by types imported from that module.
 You can use it to import a module which has not yet been updated with concurrency annotations; if you do, the compiler will tell you when all of the types you need to be `Sendable` have been annotated.
 It also serves as a temporary escape hatch to keep your project compiling until any mistaken assumptions you had about that module are fixed.

 When an import is marked `@preconcurrency`, the following rules are in effect:

 * If an implicitly non-`Sendable` type is used where a `Sendable` type is needed:

-  * If the type is visible through an `@preconcurrency import`, no diagnostic is emitted.
+  * If the type is visible through a `@preconcurrency import`, the diagnostic is suppressed (prior to Swift 6) or emitted as a warning (in Swift 6 and later).

-  * Otherwise, the diagnostic is emitted normally, but a note is attached recommending that `@preconcurrency import` be used to work around the issue.
+  * Otherwise, the diagnostic is emitted normally, but a separate diagnostic is provided recommending that `@preconcurrency import` be used to work around the issue.

 * If an explicitly non-`Sendable` type is used where a `Sendable` type is needed:

-  * If the type is visible through an `@preconcurrency import`, a warning is emitted instead of an error, even in Full concurrency checking mode.
+  * If the type is visible through an `@preconcurrency import`, a warning is emitted instead of an error, even in Swift 6.

   * Otherwise, the diagnostic is emitted normally.